cbaggers/cbaggers.github.com/_posts/2018-07-05-windows-emacs-setup.md

 Save and restart emacs again.
 Hopefully there are no errors (bug me if there are)

-Remember that emacs as your editor, nothing is too stupid if it makes your experience better.
-For example I kept mistyping certain key combos so I bound the things I kept hitting instead to the save functions, it's small but it makes me faster.
+Remember that emacs is your editor, nothing is too stupid if it makes your experience better.
+For example I kept mistyping certain key combos so I bound the things I kept hitting instead to the same functions, it's small but it makes me faster.

 Thats all for now, seeya!